maelyg/ONTViSc-hands-on-training/README.md

 Submit the job using: ```qsub ontvisc_denovo.pbs```

 Running this command should enable the recovery of most of the MsiMV genome.

+Under the folder results/MT010/assembly/canu, two files have been created.
+- The log for the canu analysis: MT010_canu.log,
+- and a fasta file with the canu assembly: MT010_canu_assembly.fasta.
+The top contig should be matching to the virus of interest.

 ```
 >tig00000001 len=9578 reads=523 class=contig suggestRepeat=no suggestBubble=no suggestCircular=no trim=0-9578
 AATAAACTCGCAACCTTCGTGATAAAATCACTCCAGAGGCCGTCCGTCTAGTGGCTCGAAGCTAGTAAAA